getshaka-org/native-converter/README.md

 val none = nc.fromNative(JSON.parse("null"))
 ```

-Any [Product](https://www.scala-lang.org/api/current/scala/Product.html) or Sum type (like case classes and enums) can derive a NativeConverter.
-If the Product is a Singleton (ie, having no parameters) then the type name or [productPrefix](https://www.scala-lang.org/api/current/scala/Product.html#productPrefix:String) is used.
-Otherwise, an object is created using the parameter names as keys.
+Any [Product](https://www.scala-lang.org/api/current/scala/Product.html) or Sum type can derive a NativeConverter.
+Product types are serialized into objects with the parameter names as keys.
+Simple Sum types (ie, non-parameterized [enums](https://dotty.epfl.ch/docs/reference/enums/enums.html) and sealed hierarchies) are serialized using their (short) type name.
+Other Sum types are serialized and deserialized using a `@type` property that equals the (short) type name.

+This behavior closely matches [Jackson](https://github.com/FasterXML/jackson) and other popular libraries, in order to maximize compatibility.

 You can for example redefine Option as a Scala 3 enum: